Q: How do I enter Table Read My Screenplay?

 Q: Can I enter two scripts in one document?

-A: You may enter up to four scripts per entry, but all scripts MUST be in their own individual PDF document.
+A: You may enter up to two scripts per entry, but all scripts MUST be in their own individual PDF document.

 Q: Can I submit an episode from my series besides the Pilot for consideration?